~ The Bifana: A Perfect Portuguese Pork Sandwich ~

 The Portuguese people eat these pork sandwiches like we Americans eat burgers -- anytime and anywhere.
 The Bifana is so popular, McDonald's even launched the McBifana in Portugal.
 Never heard of the Bifana?
 There's no shame in that.
 Two weeks ago, I'd never heard of it either -- now I'm hooked on them.
 Even in its basic form, there is nothing basic about this relatively easy-to-make, unpretentious sandwich.
 It is a perfect storm of flavors and textures coming together to sweep you up and take your taste buds to unforgettable-land and back for more.

-The perfect storm of succulent marinated pork & onions on a dreamy roll.
+A perfect storm: succulent marinated pork & onions on a dreamy roll.

 A bit about the bifana (bee-FAH-nah): It starts off with lightly-pounded pork steaks (boneless cutlets) that have been marinated in a special garlic and all-Spanish spice concoction.
 The cutlets are then briefly sauteed, just long enough to cook them through while keeping them tender, moist and juicy.
 They get served on an oh-so-distinctive crusty-on-the-outside, tender-and-chewy-on-the-inside, floury Portuguese roll that has been slathered on one side with a mild, coarse-grained deli- mustard, then they're topped with a mound of lightly-caramelized onions.
 That said, I do not like the mustard on these sandwiches, so, you are not going to see it here.